Asqatasun/Asqatasun/documentation/en/30_Contributor_doc/Referential-Creator/30--Create-a-rule--the-framework.md

 ## The main interfaces

 ### The `ElementSelector`

 #### Explanation

 This interface defines a selection applied to the DOM, to set the scope of the rule, and thus its applicability

 #### The existing ElementSelector implementations

-Here is a not exhaustive list of existing ElementSelector implementations :
+Here is a not exhaustive list of existing ElementSelector implementations:

 * [SimpleElementSelector ---> @@@TODO fix URL](#http://asqatasun.org/Javadoc/LATEST/org/asqatasun/rules/elementselector/SimpleElementSelector.html)
 * [MultipleElementSelector ---> @@@TODO fix URL](#http://asqatasun.org/Javadoc/LATEST/org/asqatasun/rules/elementselector/MultipleElementSelector.html)
 * [LinkElementSelector ---> @@@TODO fix URL](#http://asqatasun.org/Javadoc/LATEST/org/asqatasun/rules/elementselector/LinkElementSelector.html)